Desperate and Craving an Ex-Partner After Breaking Up

 Let’s face it we're human, and when we are in pain we want to get rid of it and fast.
 For this reason, the agony of withdrawal often drives addicts back to their addiction- it is an immense challenge for people in the early part of recovery.
 Of course, to go back for relief to something that has been destructive is destructive in and of itself.

 For love addicts, it is no different.
-Being in withdrawal and intensely obsessing about an ex-partner, you convince yourself the only way to feel good again is to either make contact or somehow get your ex back to start the relationship over again… sound familiar?
+Being in withdrawal, craving, and intensely obsessing about an ex-partner, you convince yourself the only way to feel good again is to either make contact or somehow get your ex back to start the relationship over again… sound familiar?